-The statistics in Scotland as at 6 April 2021 are shown below.
 The First Minister has announced that some supplies of the Moderna vaccine has arrived in Scotland.
 Around 17 million doses have been bought by the UK Government of which 1 million will come to Scotland over the next few months.
 Ms Sturgeon also said that lateral flow tests will be made available to everyone and more details will follow later this week.